amaiya/onprem/README.md

 ### Talk to Your Documents

-Answers are generated from the content of your documents.
+Answers are generated from the content of your documents (i.e., retrieval augmented generation or RAG).
 Here, we will supply `use_larger=True` to use the larger default model better suited to this use case in addition to using [GPU offloading](https://amaiya.github.io/onprem/#speeding-up-inference-using-a-gpu) to speed up answer generation.